 Edgewater Goldens arrived after several years of trying to decide on an appropriate kennel name.
 When my step dad, Bob Wagner, purchased our first Brittany Spaniel in 1960, he was the one who first used the Edgewater name.
 His first Brittany Spaniel litter and all those that followed, were Edgewater Brittany Spaniels.
 It came from the plat map of our home.
-Since Barry and I now live in their home, we decided that the name would fit us too!
-We are very excited to continue the Edgewater kennel name in our home and hope our Goldens measure up to all the successes he enjoyed.
+Since I now live in their home, I decided that the name would fit for the Goldens too!
+I am very excited to continue the Edgewater kennel name in my home and hope my Golden puppies will make many wonderful memories in their new homes.

 My name is Sue McCarthy and I have been involved in dogs since I was relatively young.
 Our first family show dog arrived by train in Battle Creek shortly after my mom said "no more dogs"!
 That was after our GSD died and she decided it was just too hard to deal with again.
 Duchess, our Brittany Spaniel, came in from Iowa and was from hunting stock.
 She started it all.

 I was originally a member of the Battle Creek Kennel in the mid 1960's when I was still in high school.
 My parents felt that if we were competing in different venues, we needed to give back and help the local Club.
 I rejoined the Battle Creek Kennel Club in 1992.
-Since that time I have served on the Board for several years and I'm now Vice President and Trophy Chair for our July shows.
-While a member of the Club, I have been Recording Secretary, Chief Ring Steward, Match Chair, in charge of the raffle table, trophy chair, editor of the Tailwagger - the monthly newsletter for the Club, and served as Show Chair for more years than I like to remember!
+Since that time I have served on the Board for several years and I'm now Treasurer and Show Chair for our shows.
+While a member of the Club, I have been Vice President, Recording Secretary, Chief Ring Steward, Match Chair, in charge of the raffle table, trophy chair, current editor of the Tailwagger - the monthly newsletter for the Club, and served as Show Chair for more years than I like to remember!
 I love being a member of the Battle Creek Kennel Club.

 My first breed was an English Cocker Spaniel - in the mid 70's.
 They are a wonderful breed but, after Charlie died (my last English Cocker), my new husband Barry, decided we should have bigger dogs.
 We searched for a new breed and finally agreed on a Kuvasz.
 Our search didn't take long before we found out that Sue Thomas Riippa was in Battle Creek and she agreed to co-own the only girl in her litter with me.
 That was Abbey and such a wonderful girl!
 I showed three Kuvasz during an 11 year period.
 Katie (co-owned with Sue Thomas) won the breed at Westminster in 1995 - shown by Bill Sahloff.
 And, during the time I was showing Katie, I finished her championship on her 9 mo. birthday, put two Group I's on Katie, several group placements and an Award of Merit at a Kuvasz National Specialty in Louisville.